 Doh.Module()

-), that callback is executedThis process is handled transparently by the Doh runtime, making dependency management seamless.
+), that callback is executedThis process is handled by the Doh runtime, making dependency management seamless.

 // Main package with environment branching